-South Carolina State Housing Finance and Development Authority ATTN: Development Division - SRDP 300-C Outlet Pointe Blvd.
+South Carolina State Housing Finance and Development Authority

+ATTN: Development Division - SRDP

+300-C Outlet Pointe Blvd.
 Columbia, SC 29210

-- Tier I Applications for the 2020 SRDP Rental Application cycle must be submitted to SC Housing between May 13 -15, 2020.
-Tier II Applications must be submitted to SC Housing between July 29 - 31, 2020.
+- 2. Tier I Applications for the 2021 SRDP Rental Application cycle must be submitted to SC Housing by 5:00 p.m. on May 14, 2021.
+Tier II Applications must be submitted to SC Housing by 5:00 p.m. on August 31, 2021.
 Applications can be submitted during regular business hours of 8:30 a.m. to 5:00 p.m.
 (EST).
 Applications received after the deadline will not be considered for funding and will be returned to the Applicant.
 Applicants must submit a Tier I application and a Tier II application. - 3.
 Applications may be delivered by hand, mail, or other shipping services.
 Applications will NOT be accepted by facsimile and/or e-mail transmission. - 4.
-Each project should have a unique identifiable name that does not contain the Applicant organization's name or proposal's city name. - Examples of unacceptable Project Names: City of Greenville 2016, GHF 2016, 2019 Scattered Sites Project, etc. - o Examples of acceptable Project Names: Meadows Pointe, Garnet Grove, etc.

-- 5. Applicants must submit one (1) original and one (1) copy of the application package in 3-ring binders appropriately separated with the tabs provided; as well as one electronic copy of the entire application package provided on a CD or thumb drive.
+Each project should have a unique identifiable name that does not contain the Applicant organization's name or proposal's city name. - o Examples of unacceptable Project Names: City of Greenville 2016, GHF 2016, 2019 Scattered Sites Project, etc. - o Examples of acceptable Project Names: Meadows Pointe, Garnet Grove, etc. - 5.
+Applicants must submit one (1) original application package in a 3-ring binder appropriately separated with the tabs provided; as well as one electronic copy of the entire application package provided on a thumb drive.
 Electronic copies by e-mail will NOT be accepted. - 6.
 All applications, including copies, must be self-contained and complete.
 SC Housing will not rely on any previously submitted information, written or verbal, to evaluate applications. - 7.
-Complete Tier I and Tier II applications must include all pages of the application and all items identified on the SRDP Application Exhibit 1 - Tier I and Tier II Application Tab Checklists along with any supporting documentation.
-The SRDP Application Exhibit 10 - Construction Costs Addendum is required as part of a complete Tier II application. - 8.
-All documentation, unless otherwise stated in this Manual, must not be dated prior to September 1, 2019. - 9.
+Complete Tier I and Tier II applications must include all pages of the application and all items identified on the SRDP Application Exhibit 1 Tier I and Tier II Application Tab Checklists along with any supporting documentation.
+The SRDP Application Exhibit 10 Construction Costs Addendum is required as part of a complete Tier II application. - 8.
+All documentation, unless otherwise stated in this Manual, must not be dated prior to September 1, 2020. - 9.
 A nonrefundable \$500 application processing fee must be submitted with the Tier I Application.
 A nonrefundable processing fee of \$100 per site must be submitted with the Tier II Application.
 The processing fees must be in the form of a cashier's check and made payable to the South Carolina State Housing Finance and Development Authority.
 Applications submitted without processing fees will not be accepted or reviewed and will be returned to the Applicant. - 10.
 All costs incurred by the Applicant in the preparation, transmittal, or presentation of the application package are the responsibility of the Applicant.